iffybooks/steganography-for-everyone/README.md

 You'll start by creating two files: a JPEG image and a smaller file you'll conceal inside it.
 For the JPEG file, you'll want to use an image that isn't available elsewhere on the web.
 Here's why:

-Let's say you grab a photo from a stock photo site, hide your secret message in it, and post the updated image file on your blog.
+Let's say you grab a photo from a stock photo site, hide your secret message in it, and post the altered image file on your blog.
 If an adversary suspects you're using steganography, they can do a reverse image search and find the original file.
 If the images look similar but the JPEG on your site is slightly larger, that's a clue you may be using steganography.

-❏ Take a photo using your phone or a digital camera.
+❏ To get started, take a photo using your phone or a digital camera.
+If you're trying to be cloak-and-dagger, you can avoid including identifying details in the image.

 ## Transfer the photo to your computer